Photos by Michael Winters unless otherwise noted

 Despite the extreme levels of gentrification happening in these two neighborhoods, both south of the French Quarter and along the Mississippi River, they are still two of the most criminally violent places in the United States.

-Just last weekend, two teenaged girls were gunned down and killed in a drive-by shooting that wounded five others, blocks from where Martin was attacked.
+Just last weekend, a teenaged girl and a 33-year-old man were gunned down and killed in a drive-by shooting that wounded five others, blocks from where Martin was attacked.
 Two toddlers, ages two and four, were among the critically wounded in that shooting.
 As of this writing, there have been 24 murders this year in and around the St. Roch and Marigny neighborhoods.
 Fourteen of them have occurred since June.
 Perhaps the most depressing of the bunch was the death of 59-year-old Brenda Hal, who was hit in the neck by a stray bullet while playing cards inside a friend's house.

 And in a community riddled with blight, drug addiction, and shootings, residents are now more concerned than ever.
 After a violent and bloody summer, the children of these neighborhoods, some as young as 11 years old, seem to be taking out their frustrations on an unfortunate and unlikely group: artists and gays.